replicatedhq/replicated-field-labs/instruqt/helm-hello-world/04-wordpress-install/assignment.md

 ## Step 03

-Set the initial blog name in Wordpress
+Set the initial blog name in Wordpress in the text field as shown below.

 <p align="center"><img src="../assets/helm-config.png" width=600></img></p>

 ## Step 04

-Once you clicked on `Continue`, the Application Installer will deploy the Wordpress Application.
+Once you click on `Continue`, the Application Installer will deploy the Wordpress Application.

 If you want to check the Wordpress App, wait for the Status Informers to show `Ready` and then click on the `Open Wordpress` link.